Skip to main content

 Physician Assessment Centre of Excellence

-PACE (Physician Assessment Centre of Excellence) is Nova Scotia’s new clinical assessment program for internationally trained physicians.
-Designed for experienced family doctors and general practitioners, PACE evaluates your readiness to practice through a hands-on clinical experience in real healthcare settings.
+PACE (Physician Assessment Centre of Excellence) is Nova Scotia’s new practice ready assessment program for Internationally Trained Physicians (ITP).
+This pathway program is for family physicians and internal medicine specialists with hospitalist experience.
+PACE evaluates your readiness to practice through a workplace-based assessment in real healthcare settings.

 PACE Advantage: